koczadly/AoC-2020-Java-Solutions/README.md

 You can attempt these awesome puzzles for yourself at https://adventofcode.com/2020.

 ## Technicalities
+Be aware that the inputs can differ between user accounts, and may not emit the correct solution for you (unless you swap the input files).

 These solutions will be written using Java 8, and will make heavy use of the Streams API.

 The [`Helper`](src/main/java/uk/oczadly/karl/aoc20/Helper.java) class is used to load the input data into the